CMUAbstract/Graph-Reordering-IISWC18/Ligra/README.md

 * `ligra-hubcluster`  - Unconditional HubClustering applied to ligra applications
 * `selective-hubsort` - Selective HubSorting based on Packing Factor of the input graph

-## Navigation
+## Source Navigation

 Code for reordering and packing factor computation is in `ligra/IO.h` in each directory.

-Reordering is implemented in a function called `preprocessGraph`
+Lightweight Reordering techniques are implemented in the `preprocessGraph(...)` function

-Packing Factor computation is implemented in a function called `computePackingFactor`
+Packing Factor computation is implemented in the `computePackingFactor(...)` function